-Situated in the city center, Harbor House (Hafnarhus) is one of three branches of the Reykjavik Art Museum.
+Situated in the city center, Harbor House (Hafnarhusid) is one of three branches of the Reykjavik Art Museum.
 The RAM features a range of visual arts, from classic Icelandic to avant-garde works by contemporary artists, and exhibitions by visiting artists from abroad.
 Housed in a renovated fishery office and warehouse built in the 1930s.

 The museum presents the permanent collection of Icelandic born Erro, one of Europe’s most notable pop artists.
 Here you can see the full breadth of the artist’s work, from his very earliest paintings to the more comic strip-inspired works of recent years.

 Six galleries, a courtyard, and a multi-purpose room comprise the Harbor House.
 On the ground floor is a gift shop and reading room with hundreds of art books.
 The restaurant on the second floor has a beautiful view over the harbor.